Backfire (1950 film): Plot

-Bob and Julie talk to Blayne's widow, who recalls the night when husband was slain.
+Bob and Julie talk to Blayne's widow, who recalls the night when her husband was slain.
 She had phoned a doctor, who arrived too late to save Blayne.
 Bob returns to the hotel and dials a phone number listed in the hotel records that Steve had called.
 A woman named Myrna answers the phone and Bob pretends to be Steve.
 Myrna unintentionally reveals that Steve had a girlfriend named Lysa Radoff.
 Bob asks for Lysa's address and takes a cab there.
 Finding no one home, he enters after finding a key.
 When Lysa's roommate Bonnie Willis comes home, Bob pretends to be waiting for Lysa, and Bonnie tells him how Steve, working for gambler Lou Walsh, had met Lysa, Walsh's girlfriend and a call girl at his gambling establishment.
 One night, Bonnie, Steve and Lysa visited Walsh's high-stakes gambling den where Steve, unlike the other men, did not manhandle the girls, and he and Lysa fell in love.
 Blayne, who was also present, offered Steve a job as a highly paid assistant.
 Bob also learns that Lysa is the same woman who had visited him in the hospital.
 To avoid further conversation with Bonnie, Bob runs out of the house.
 Moments later, Bonnie is murdered by an unseen assailant who fires through her window.

 The next night, Garcia interrogates Bob and Julie and accuses them of interfering in the investigation and causing Willis' death.
 Garcia learns that a man named Lee Quong has been shot and is claiming that he has information on Steve.
 Garcia, Bob and Julie race to the hospital to interrogate Quong, who relates how he worked at a magnificent home that Walsh had purchased as a gift for Lysa.
 Walsh had stationed Steve in the house as her bodyguard, unwittingly bringing the two lovers together, and their relationship intensified.
 Quong had eavesdropped on Steve and Lysa as they planned to elope.
 Walsh, who had returned unexpectedly, overheard Steve professing his love to Lysa and released the parking brake on Lysa's car on the steep driveway, causing it roll over Steve, crushing several of the vertebrae in his back.
 Quong fled downtown but shot by Walsh, who realized that Quong had witnessed the crime.
 Quong dies before he can reveal the address of Walsh's home near Bel Air.